Frequently Asked Questions

 The College is for 16-18 year olds.
-Almost all of our students are 16 when they first start, and they come to us straight from Year 11.
-Our students are all full-time, studying A-level courses.
-We consider ourselves to be a sixth form college for North London, and we do not prioritise applicants who live in particular boroughs.
+Almost all of our students are 16 when they start the academic year, and they come to us straight from Year 11.
+Those who will be 17 at the beginning of the academic year are eligible to apply, but the College will prioritise the applications of 16-year olds.
+All students are full-time, studying A-level courses.
+We consider ourselves to be a sixth form college for North London and environs, and we do not prioritise applicants who live in particular boroughs.
 However, we prefer to offer places to those who live within a reasonable travelling distance.

 How many places are available?

-We usually take about 700 students from schools across North London.
-We prioritise from our partner school, Friern Barnet School, but they still have to meet the same entry requirements as anyone else.
-We know that not all the students who are offered a place will actually come: some fail to get the grades, others choose to stay at their own school sixth form.
+We usually take about 700 students from schools in and around North London.
+We prioritise applicants from our partner school, Friern Barnet School, but they still have to meet the same entry requirements as anyone else.
+We also prioritise looked after children and care leavers.
+We know that not all students who are offered a place will actually come: some fail to get the grades, others choose to stay at their own school sixth form or to go elsewhere.
 So we offer more places than we actually have.

 What criteria are used when selecting for interview?

 The criteria include your academic potential, journey to College, school report, combination of subjects, your contribution to your current school and participation in extra-curricular activity.
 Please be aware that in most years the College has been heavily oversubscribed and we cannot guarantee to interview all students even if they meet our minimum criteria.